Taksin's reunification of Siam: Battle of Phosamton

-Phraya Tak reached the Paknam Samut Prakarn and proceeded to Thonburi, then a small port just 20 km to the Gulf of Thailand, across the Chao Phraya River from present-day Bangkok, where the Burmese garrison was commanded by the Siamese man Thong-in, on November 4, 1767.
-Phraya Tak clashed with Thong-in at the Thonburi fort, leading to the Battle of Thonburi on November 4.
-Phraya Tak prevailed as Thong-in was killed in battle.
-He then went on to attack the Burmese at Phosamton to the north.
+Taksin reached the Paknam Samut Prakarn and proceeded to Thonburi, then a small port city just 20 kilometers from the Gulf of Thailand and directly across the Chao Phraya River from present-day Bangkok, On November 4, he faced Thong-in, the Siamese commander of the Burmese garrison at Thonburi.
+The ensuing Battle of Thonburi ended in Taksin's victory and the death of Thong-in.
+He then advanced north to attack the remaining Burmese garrison at Phosamton.

-Suki or Thugyi, the Mon commander of the Burmese garrison at Phosamton to the north of Ayutthaya, took defensive positions as Phraya Tak approached.
-Phraya Tak and his riparian navy sailed upstream the Chao Phraya and eventually reached Phosamton the next day on November 5, leading to the Battle of Phosamton.
+Suki (also known as Thugyi), a Mon commander of the Burmese forces at Phosamton, took defensive positions as Taksin approached.
+Taksin and his riparian navy sailed upstream the Chao Phraya and eventually reached Phosamton the next day on November 5, leading to the Battle of Phosamton.
 Suki encamped his defense on both sides of a canal.
-Phraya Tak's armies managed to capture the east side of the Phosamton encampment, with Suki himself persisting on the west side.
-Phraya Tak ordered the assault on the western Phosamton, with Phraya Phiphit Chen Lian and Phraya Phichairacha commanding the Chinese regiment as vanguard.
-In the morning of November 6 the next day, the Chinese regiment attacked Suki.
+Taksin's armies managed to capture the east side of the Phosamton encampment, with Suki himself persisting on the west side.
+Taksin ordered the assault on the western Phosamton, with Khun Phiphit Wathi and Luang Phichairacha commanding the Chinese regiment as vanguard.
+In the morning of November 6, the Chinese regiment attacked Suki.
 Suki persisted until noon when he was defeated and killed in battle.
 Few hundred Burmese guarding the garrison were massacred.
-The Burmese garrison of Phosamton fell to Phraya Tak on November 6, 1767, within seven months after the Fall of Ayutthaya.
-Phraya Tak managed to seize the Burmese Phosamton camp within two days and his victory at Phosamton was symbolic of liberation of Siam from Burmese occupation.
+The Burmese garrison of Phosamton fell to Taksin on November 6, 1767, within seven months after the Fall of Ayutthaya.
+Taksin managed to seize the Burmese Phosamton camp within two days and his victory at Phosamton was symbolic of liberation of Siam from Burmese occupation.